isaac-udy/Enro/README.md

 Enro is a powerful navigation library based on a simple idea; screens within an application should behave like functions.

-*"The novices’ eyes followed the wriggling path up from the well as it swept a great meandering arc around the hillside.
-Its stones were green with moss and beset with weeds.
-Where the path disappeared through the gate they noticed that it joined a second track of bare earth, where the grass appeared to have been trampled so often that it ceased to grow.
-The dusty track ran straight from the gate to the well, marred only by a fresh set of sandal-prints that went down, and then up, and ended at the feet of the young monk who had fetched their water." - [The Garden Path](http://thecodelesscode.com/case/156)*

 ### Gradle quick-start
 Enro is published to [Maven Central](https://search.maven.org/).
 Make sure your project includes the mavenCentral() repository, and then include the following in your module's build.gradle: